• Home

 Everybody's Favorite Combo -- Skor and Currants

-The currants were an interesting addition to the Skor cookies, and it calls for a lot of them.
-If you're baking these for a get together, this recipe might liven things up because a lot of people haven't tried currants and my guess is most people haven't tried them with Skor bars.
-And good luck finding your Skor bars!
+The currants were an interesting addition to the Skor cookies, and the recipe does call for a lot of them.
+If you're baking these for a get together, this recipe might liven things up because everybody is going to want to talk about the Skor Bars and currants!
+Well, depends on the crowd I guess.
+I would.
+But they do go surprisingly well together.

 Skor Cookies oatmeal cookie dough